techjay-c/tp/docs/UserGuide.md

 show-toc: true
 ---

-ToothTracker is an **All-in-One solution for effortless Dental Clinic Record Management**.
+## About ToothTracker

+ToothTracker is a **Dental Clinic Administrative Management System** designed for dental clinic administration assistants.
 From adding new patient and dentist profiles to seamlessly creating appointment schedules, ToothTracker is engineered to simplify every aspect of your dental clinic administrative responsibilities.

-We believe that time is the rarest commodity in a dental office.
-This means dental clinic administrative management must be efficient.
-Therefore, ToothTracker is optimized for use via a Command Line Interface (CLI) while also having the advantages of a Graphical User Interface (GUI), particularly our Calendar feature.
-If you type fast, ToothTracker offers your dental clinic a significantly more efficient workflow to get your job done.

-Here is an overview of how ToothTracker can help you manage your dental clinic administration more effectively:
+**Why ToothTracker?
+Because Your Time Matters.** <br>
+In your bustling dental clinic, time is the rarest commodity.
+That's why we designed ToothTracker to be swift like your service, allowing you to manage patient and dentist records effortlessly, schedule appointments without overlaps, and ensure your clinic operates like a well-oiled machine — all through a versatile Command Line Interface (CLI) that responds to your speedy typing, along with a Graphical User Interface (GUI) that includes a user-friendly calendar.

+**ToothTracker's Core Features Designed with You in Mind**

+- **Digital Record Keeping:** Say goodbye to cumbersome physical files — store and manage patients, dentists and schedules digitally.
+- **Effortless Retrieval:** Use intuitive `search` and `filter` commands to access and retrieve patient and dentist records.
-- You can add tags to every patient and dentist to highlight additional information about them.
+- **Tagging System:** Add tags to every patient and dentist to highlight additional information about them.
-- You need not worry about storing physical copies of patient and dentist profiles and appointment schedules.
-- You can access and retrieve patient and dentist records easily using the `search` and `filter` commands.
-- You can avoid creating clashing appointments to reduce operational delays.
+- **Smart Scheduling:** Eliminate double-bookings and optimize your clinic's operations with appointment management.
-- You can have the flexibility to add custom treatments that your clinic provides.
+- **Custom Treatments:** Tailor ToothTracker to reflect the unique treatments your clinic provides.
-- You can view your clinic's appointment schedule in ToothTracker's calendar.
+- **Visual View:** Get a clear overview of your day-to-day operations with our integrated calendar view.

 If you are new here, head over to [How to use ToothTracker's User Guide](#how-to-use-toothtrackers-user-guide) to start tracking your dental clinic records!